top of page

 The NCAA recruiting calendar regulates when and how college coaches can communicate with prospective student-athletes and their families.
 Recruiting periods are defined times during the year when college coaches can contact potential student-athletes.
 The NCAA has strict regulations regarding these periods to ensure an equal playing field for all colleges and universities.

-NCAA DIVISION 1 AND 2 RECRUITING PERIODS
+NCAA DIVISION 1 RECRUITING PERIODS

 Recruiting Period: